frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise2.md

 ### Bellypan Mounting Instructions

-**Add mounting for some electronic components to your Stage 1D drivetrain.** You can take inspiration from the following instructions slides.
+**Add mounting for some electronic components to your drivetrain.** You can take inspiration from the following instructions slides.

 <!-- <center>**Sample Electronics Mounting Slides**</center> -->
 <!-- Slideshow container -->